-The Office of Inspector General (OIG) has conducted a risk assessment of the Consumer Financial Protection Bureau's (CFPB) travel card program to determine the frequency and scope of travel card audits.
+We have conducted a risk assessment of the Consumer Financial Protection Bureau's (CFPB) travel card program to determine the necessary frequency and scope of travel card audits.
 The results of the risk assessment show that the risk of illegal, improper, or erroneous use in the CFPB's travel card program is medium.

-Although a risk level of medium means that the risk is likely to occur, such risk would be expected to have a limited impact on current operations and long-term objectives.
-In addition, we completed an audit of the travel card program in June 2016.
-As a result, we will not include an audit of the travel card program in the OIG's 2017 annual audit plan.
-Nevertheless, the Office of Travel and Relocation should continue to take appropriate actions to ensure proper oversight of its program.
+Although a risk level of medium means that the risk is likely to occur, such risk would be expected to have a limited (but more than minimal) effect on current operations and long-term objectives.
+Nevertheless, the CFPB's Office of Travel and Relocation should continue to take appropriate actions to ensure proper oversight of its program.
+We completed an audit of the CFPB's travel card program in June 2016 and plan to complete another audit of the program in 2018.